 Summary: The Winter Checklist

 ✅ Check the Real Feel: Ignore the thermostat; check the Wind Chill.
+A 20°F day with 15 mph wind feels like 6°F—plan for the real number.

 ✅ Wax the Paws: Musher's Secret before every walk.
+Without it, salt burns paw pads within minutes.

 ✅ Layer Up: Chest-covering coat for the dog.
+A back-only coat leaves 40% of heat-loss area exposed.

 ✅ Wipe Down: Remove salt immediately upon return.
+If they lick it off first, expect GI distress.

 ✅ Hire a Pro: Ensure you have a walker who won't flake when the mercury drops.
+A cancelled walk during a Polar Vortex means a dog holding their bladder for 9+ hours.

 Frequently Asked Questions

-What is "The Chicago Shuffle"?
 It's that sad dance dogs do when the salt stings their paws—lifting one leg, then the other, hopping to keep feet off the ground.
-If you see this, pick them up (if small) or get them onto a snowbank (snow is less painful than salty slush) and head home.
+This happens because calcium chloride (blue salt) chemically burns paw pads on contact.
+If you see this, pick them up (if small) or get them onto a snowbank (snow is less painful than salty slush) and head home immediately.

-Why did my dog walker cancel?
-If you hired through a generic gig app, they likely cancelled because they lack proper winter gear or transportation.
-Professional services like Tails have contingency plans for winter weather because we know dogs still need to pee, even in a blizzard.
+If you hired through a generic gig app, they likely cancelled because they lack proper winter gear (no YakTrax, no layers) or reliable transportation (car won't start, they normally walk to jobs).
+Professional services like Tails have contingency plans for winter weather—we gear up and show up, because your dog's bladder doesn't know there's a Polar Vortex.

-What temperature is too cold for any dog?
-Below -10°F windchill, limit to 5-minute potty breaks only for most breeds.
+Below -10°F windchill, limit to 5-minute potty breaks only for most breeds—frostbite begins in under 10 minutes at this temperature.
 During Polar Vortex events (-20°F or worse), skip outdoor walks entirely.
-One day without a walk won't harm your dog; frostbite will.
+One day without a walk won't harm your dog; frostbite and hypothermia will.

-How do I keep feral cats warm in winter?
-Build insulated shelters using storage bins with styrofoam and straw (not hay or blankets—they freeze).
-Elevate off the ground, provide heated water bowls or refresh water twice daily, and increase food portions by 25-50%.
+Build insulated shelters using storage bins with styrofoam and straw (not hay or blankets—they absorb moisture and freeze solid, making hypothermia worse).
+Elevate shelters off the ground (concrete conducts heat away), provide heated water bowls or refresh water twice daily (water freezes in under an hour at 10°F), and increase food portions by 25-50% (outdoor cats burn 2-3x normal calories just staying warm).
 Tree House Humane Society (773-784-5488) offers free feral cat shelters in Chicago.